OU-Libraries/cdm-util-scripts/README.md

 * A CONTENTdm collection alias
 * A CSV mapping FromThePage field labels to CONTENTdm collection field nicknames

 and outputs a detailed report on what terms exist in FromThePage fields that are not in CONTENTdm controlled vocabularies.
 The report is output in the same manner as `scanftpfields`, but using the prefix `vocab-report`.
-The FromThePage field-based transcription project must be using a single field set.
+The FromThePage field-based transcription project must include all the mapped controlled fields in every filled page's field set or `scanftpvocabs` will throw an error.
 This report is intended to be useful for synchronizing controlled vocabularies during field-based transcription projects.

 Optionally, the report can be specified as `json` using the `--output` option for a machine-readable version.